hovi-id/hovi-sdk-examples/README.md

 A clean, minimalist set of TypeScript examples demonstrating end-to-end credential issuance and verification workflows using the **Hovi Core SDK**.

-This repository is structured for maximum clarity, with all complex, duplicated logic removed to make the examples **stupidly easy to grasp**.

 ---

 ## 🚀 Quick Start